AppSolves/appsolves.dev/legal/privacy_policy.md

 We share personal data with third parties strictly as necessary to provide the Services or for legitimate business purposes.
 Typical categories of recipients include:

 * **Payment processors:** e.g., Stripe — for payment processing and billing.
 We do not store raw card numbers; payment processors handle card data.
-* **Analytics & crash reporting providers:** e.g., Firebase, Google Analytics — for product analytics and crash reporting.
+* **Analytics & crash reporting providers:** e.g., Firebase, Google Analytics, Sentry SDK — for product analytics and crash reporting.
 * **Advertising partners:** e.g., Google ad partners — for ad delivery, measurement, and targeting.
 Personalized ads may be served.
 * **Hosting and infrastructure providers:** cloud and hosting vendors used to operate the Services.
 * **Professional services providers:** auditors, lawyers, accountants, and other service providers.